Frequently Asked Questions

 The last day to make financial arrangements is generally the last business day before classes begin.
 That date is published on our website here, in the Lincoln University Bulletin, and the Schedule of Courses.

 You will not receive a bill in the mail.
-All students must view their balances using WebAdvisor.
+All students must view their balances using Self-Service.

 You will be charged tuition based on your residency and the program you attend.
-You will also be charged hourly activity and technology fees plus a semester building maintenance fee.
+You will also be charged additional fees such as activity, technology, course fees and a semester building maintenance fee.
 Further information is available on our website here.

-Please review WebAdvisor to check your balances for the current semester.
+Please review Self-Service to check your balances for the current semester.

 Colleges and Universities are required to provide students with a 1098T statement that lists qualified tuition expenses, grants, and scholarships.
 These tax statements are used in preparing your tax return.
 Information is available on our website here.
 If you have further questions, contact your tax preparer.